Ignition Interlock Devices

 An ignition interlock device (IID) is a device slightly larger than a cell phone that is wired to your vehicle’s ignition.
 The device can be installed in a vehicle while you wait and after installation, it requires your breath sample before the engine will start.
 If the IID detects alcohol on your breath, the engine will not start.
 As you drive, you are periodically required to provide breath samples to ensure the continued absence of alcohol in your system.

-New IID Requirements In California
+IID Devices In California

 - First DUI offense involving an injury, an IID would be required for six months;